THE ADVANTAGES OF LAMINATED TIMBER

 SIBERIAN LARCH (LARIX SIBIRICA)

 Siberian Larch grows in Siberia, Europe and North America (Canadian Larch).
 Larch is very rot resistance, and so it is especially valuable for weatherboards, decking, posts, poles, railroad sleepers, and mine props.
 The harsh climate of Siberia and north Canada results in a very hard and durable timber.
 The high density of the Siberian Larch of 0.64 g/cm3 is proof of this.
 The high density and tannin content make it difficult for the organisms that cause decay to penetrate our wood.
 Siberian Larch is durable without additional chemical treatment.
-Siberian Larch is the perfect timber for conservatories.
+Siberian Larch is the perfect timber for windows, doors and conservatories.

 All our Siberian Larch scantlings are sustainable and FSC - certified.